justincasher/justincasher.github.io/articles/Casas-Alvero-Conjecture/Casas-Alvero-Conjecture.md

 1. Eduardo Casas-Alvero, "Higher order polar germs", *Journal of Algebra* **240** (2001), no. 1, 326–337.
 2. Jan Draisma and J. W. De Jong, "On the casas-alvero conjecture", 2011.
-3. Hans-Christian Graf von Bothmer, Oliver Labs, Josef Schicho, and Christiaan van de Woestijne, "The casas-alvero conjecture for infinitely many degrees", *Journal of Algebra* **316** (2007), no. 1, 224–230.
+3. H.C.
+Graf von Bothmer, O. Labs, J. Schicho, and C. van de Woestijne, "The casas-alvero conjecture for infinitely many degrees", *Journal of Algebra* **316** (2007), no. 1, 224–230.